Board & Train Confirmation and Reminders

 REQUIRED DOCUMENTATION: VACCINES + FECAL EXAM RESULTS

 Your dog must be up to date on rabies, distemper and bordetella in order to come to training.
-If any of these vaccines will expire while your dog is here with us, then you will need to have that vaccine updated prior to their arrival.
+If any of these vaccines will expire while your dog is here with us, please update it prior to their arrival.

-• You must email documentation from your vet that your dog is up to date.
+• You may email (or upload to Propet) documentation of vaccinations from your vet.
 We do not need a full medical history—a receipt from the vet with dated vaccine reminders at the bottom is just fine.

 • Note: If your dog isn’t already up to date on their bordetella vaccine, then it must be administered 2 or more weeks prior to your dog's start date!
 The vaccine needs two weeks to become maximally effective.
 In an environment with many other dogs, that is very important.
 If your dog is already pup to date on bordetella, then you do not need to worry about this timeframe.